Romiley: Education

+Amenities

-Romiley also has its own theatre, the Forum Theatre.
+Romiley has its own theatre, the Forum Theatre.
 This is a building owned by Stockport Council but, since 2003, has been managed by NK Theatre Arts, a registered charity which provides all-inclusive performing arts workshops for children, young people and adults.
 The theatre is also used by many other local community groups in Stockport.

+There are many pubs in Romiley, including The Friendship Inn, Romiley Arms, Platform One, Duke of York and Stock Dove.

 Geography

 Romiley's surroundings are rural, although it is a suburb, with fields to the north, south and east.
-Compstall, between Romiley and Marple, is home to the Etherow Country Park which is the largest country park in Stockport.
+The nearby village of Compstall, situated between Romiley and Marple Bridge, is home to the Etherow Country Park.
+The park lies at the heart of the Etherow/Goyt Valley; it was one of Britain's first country parks and is one of the most widely visited parks in Stockport.